-- Third or subsequent offense: A third-degree felony that carries a sentence of up to five years in prison and a maximum fine of $5,000.
+- Third or subsequent offense: A third-degree felony that carries a sentence of up to five years in jail and a maximum fine of $5,000.

-As with other criminal offenses, just being charged for driving with a suspended license does not mean that you are guilty.
-If you are planning on just pleading guilty, we would urge you to do otherwise.
-In order for the prosecution team to convict you, they must prove beyond a reasonable doubt that you were aware of your license suspension, revocation, or cancellation when you drove on a public highway or road.
+As with other criminal offenses, just being charged for driving with a suspended license does not automatically mean that you are guilty.
+If you are planning to just plead guilty, we encourage you to talk to us first.
+In order for you to be convicted, the prosecution must prove beyond a reasonable doubt that you were aware of your license suspension, revocation or cancellation when you drove on a public road.

-With our experienced criminal defense attorneys on your side, you can have a compelling case to fight to get your charges reduced to a civil infraction or dismissed altogether.
-There is a range of available defenses that can be used to help you avoid conviction.
+With our experienced criminal defense attorneys on your side, you may be able to get your charges reduced to a civil infraction or dismissed altogether.
+There may be a number of defenses available that could help you avoid a conviction.

 Depending on the circumstances of your case, our legal team may choose to argue that:

-- There was something unlawful about your traffic stop
+- There was something unlawful about the traffic stop itself.

-- You were not operating a vehicle on a public highway
+- You were not operating a vehicle on a public roadway.

-Trust Aiken & O’Halloran to help you formulate the right defense strategy for your specific circumstances.
+Trust our criminal defense attorneys to help you formulate the right defense strategy for your specific circumstances.
 If you are looking at the list of defenses above and thinking that none of them applies to your situation, our criminal defense lawyers may still be able to negotiate with the prosecutor to get the charge reduced to “no valid license.”
 This lesser charge is a second-degree misdemeanor that often does not result in a jail sentence.